 - Much of the myth about Demeter and Persephone is found in a famous 6th-century BCE poem known as “Homeric Hymn to Demeter”.
 The author of the poem remains unknown to this day.
 The poem is full of themes that highlight the love of a mother, especially the power of a mother’s love for her only child.

 - In Plato’s Cratylus, Persephone is called “Pherepapha”.
 Plato described her as deity full of wisdom.
-The ancient biographer Plutarch described as the deity in charge of the spring season.
-Similarly, the Roman statesman and lawyer Cicero (Marcus Tullius Cicero) described as the vital seeds of the fruits that cover the fields.
+The ancient biographer Plutarch described her as the deity in charge of the spring season.
+Similarly, the Roman statesman and lawyer Cicero (Marcus Tullius Cicero) described Persephone as the vital seeds of the fruits that cover the fields.